 The pay gap can be significant

 The IFS puts it into perspective: “Graduates from those universities (e.g. Cambridge or Oxford) have average earnings of around £40,000 per year for women and more than £50,000 per year for men five years after graduation.
 By contrast, graduates from the lowest earning institutions have average earnings below £20,000.”
-This clearly shows a significant gap and urges us to wonder whether paying off up to £50,000 in dept for getting a degree is really good value.
+This clearly shows a significant gap and urges us to wonder whether paying off up to £50,000 in dept for getting a first or/and second university degree is really good value.
 As some graduates don’t find a job right away and struggle to make enough money to afford a good life, let alone pay back their loans.
 Take Poppy Hunt for example.
 She graduated in Fine Art from the University of the West of England and works as a customer services assistant for Sainsbury’s 39 hours a week, which makes it hard to build up the experience needed for her desired museum job and earning enough to pay back her student loan.
 Now, is the traditional model of studying at university still working in our favour?

 What does the future hold?